crh225/ARMServicePortal/README.md

 # Azure Self-Service Portal (GitOps + Infrastructure as Code)

+> **🚧 Beta Notice:** A new Backstage-powered UI is available at [backstage.chrishouse.io](https://backstage.chrishouse.io).
+This interface is currently in beta and under active development.

 ## Overview
 The Azure Self-Service Portal is a lightweight, extensible platform designed to enable end-users to safely provision approved Azure resources through a GitOps workflow.
 Instead of granting users direct access to Azure, the portal automates infrastructure delivery through pull requests, GitHub Actions, Terraform, and Crossplane.